-We may update or change this Website Privacy Notice.
-The “Effective Date” at the top of this page states when this Website Privacy Notice was last revised.
-Any change to this Website Privacy Notice will become effective when we post the revised Website Privacy Notice on our website.
-Keep in mind that your use of our website means that you accept our Website Privacy Notice.
+We may update or change this Privacy Statement from time to time.
+Any change to this Privacy Statement will become effective when we post the revised Privacy Statement on our website.

-We encourage you to periodically review this Website Privacy Notice to stay informed about how we collect, use, and share personal information.
+We encourage you to periodically review this Privacy Statement to stay informed about how we collect, use, and share personal data.

-If you have any questions or complaints about our Website Privacy Notice or our Privacy Shield-related (or general privacy-related) practices, please contact us by:
+If you have any questions or complaints about our Privacy Statement or our Privacy Shield-related (or general privacy-related) practices, please contact us by:

 writing to us at: